AcceleratorFramew0rk/infra-starterkit/README.md

 * **Tooling Server**

 ## Workload team-owned resources
+This repository takes that reference implementation and deploys it within an application landing zone.
 The following archetypes are own by the Workload team:

 ### Archetypes